Counselor resources

 -

-How to write a Counselor Letter of Recommendation
+How to Write a Letter of Recommendation as a Counselor

 /* Media query for screens with a width of 1600px or more */

-How to write a Counselor Letter of Recommendation
+How to Write a Letter of Recommendation as a Counselor

 Today, many higher education institutions make holistic decisions about students rather than relying solely on grades.
 Such institutions consider the college recommendation letter a vital tool to determine whether a student is right for them.
-Most of an application comes directly from the student, and a lot of it is factual information.
-A recommendation letter is the closest thing the college will get to an objective appraisal of the student from another person's perspective.
+Most applications come directly from the student, and a lot of them are factual information.
+A recommendation letter is the closest thing the college will get to objectively appraising the student from another person's perspective.
 It is a chance for someone to tell the university why they should be interested in this student, and in a way that illuminates who they are, not just what grades they've achieved.
+Knowing how to write a letter of recommendation can make all the difference.

 Who should write a letter of recommendation?

 As their college counselor, you might think that it should always be you who writes it.
 However, it's worth asking yourself how well you know the student and how much value you add to the letter.
-If the answer is "not much," it might be worth suggesting that someone else write the letter instead, such as a teacher who knows the student well.
-Similarly, if you're unable to find anything substantial to say about the student, try to recommend someone else who might be able to help them instead.
+If the answer is "not much," it might be worth suggesting someone else write the letter instead, such as a teacher who knows the student well.
+Similarly, if you cannot find anything substantial to say about the student, try to recommend someone else who might be able to help them instead.
+Understanding how to write a letter of recommendation includes knowing who the best person to write it is.

 Alternatively, suppose recommendation letters at your school are submitted primarily by counselors.
 In that case, you can collect input about each student from a few teachers who can attest to their academics or prominent character traits.
-Then, use that information to put together a recommendation letter yourself.
+Then, use that information to create a strong recommendation letter.
+This is one of the best ways to learn how to write a letter of recommendation.

 What information do you need to collect?